Buying real estate in Switzerland?

 Are scams against foreigners common in Switzerland right now?

-The single biggest warning sign that a deal may be a scam in Switzerland is any pressure to pay significant money before a Swiss notary has confirmed your legal eligibility and the property's clean title.
+The single biggest warning sign that a deal may be a scam in Switzerland is being asked to transfer a "reservation deposit" or "booking fee" before a notary has confirmed both your legal eligibility to buy and the property's clean legal status, because no legitimate Swiss transaction requires you to lose money at that early stage.

 What are the top three scams foreigners face in Switzerland right now?